SoftwareOne logo

 10am - accessing applications

 Having checked her emails and caught up with the team, Stephanie needs to access a SharePoint site to work on campaign materials for a new confidential product launch.
 Microsoft Entra ID evaluates Stephanie’s request based on her role, location, device compliance, and the application's sensitivity.
 Conditional Access policies ensure that only the necessary access is granted, aligning with the principle of least privilege.
-Microsoft Defender for Identity manages identity risk and detect advanced identity-based cyberthreats across an organization in real time.
+Microsoft Defender for Identity manages identity risk and detects advanced identity-based cyberthreats across an organisation in real time.
 As Stephanie meets the requirements and does not pose any risk level, she gains access to the files she needs to work on.

 11am - data protection in action

-Despite working with sensitive documents, Microsoft Purview Information Protection automatically classifies and labels the information that Stephanie has been working on.
+Because she’s accessing sensitive documents, Microsoft Purview Information Protection automatically classifies and labels the information that Stephanie has been working on.
 As changes are made or new materials created, the documents are encrypted, ensuring that data is protected both in transit and at rest.

 12pm - connecting from a new location